Table Tennis FAQ

 • Struggles to get the ball over the net consistently and lacks control.

-• Skills unlocked: Forehand drive
+• Skills unlocked (*): Forehand drive, serve

 Gameplay: